creditkarma/dynamic-config/README.md

 }
 ```

-And the Consul init method returned an object like this:
+And Consul returned an object like this:

 ```json
 {